Pros / It features the Dolby Atmos and DTS:X audio decoders.

 Cons / The power output is below average.

 Verdict / The Denon AVR-S730H is an excellent AV receiver for its price point, providing 7.2 channels and 75 watts per channel.

 The Denon AVR-S730H is a 7.2-channel AV receiver with a bevy of connectivity options and audio decoders.
 While the power output isn’t great, it’s not terrible either.
 At the manufacturer's price point, this home theater receiver is one of the best values on the market.

-This home theater receiver is a capable hub for your entertainment system.
-It features six HDMI inputs and one HDMI output, so you can connect up to six input sources to it and then connect the receiver to a television.
+This surround sound receiver is a capable hub for your entertainment system.
+It features six HDMI inputs and one HDMI output, so you can connect six video sources to it and then connect the receiver to a TV.
 It also offers two optical inputs and two analog audio inputs, so you can connect a variety of older audio equipment to it.

-It has an excellent amount of wireless connectivity.
-The AVR X1100W is equipped with both Bluetooth and Wi-Fi, so you can send audio wirelessly to your surround sound system from your smartphone, tablet or computer.
+The AVR-S730H is equipped with both Bluetooth and Wi-Fi, so you can send audio wirelessly to your surround sound system from your smartphone, tablet or computer.
 It supports both the AirPlay and the DLNA Wi-Fi protocols, so you can easily connect to it from your Apple or Android device over your home Wi-Fi network.
-It's rare to see a receiver at this price point that offers both Bluetooth and Wi-Fi capabilities.

-This Denon AVR X1100W is loaded with features, and it is a considerable value at the manufacturer's price point.
-It's currently one of the better AV receivers on the market.
+The Denon AVR-S730H is loaded with features, and it is a considerable value at the manufacturer's price point.
+The power output is slightly below average, but it's still plenty of power for most situations.
+This is one of the better AV receivers on the market.